hydra3333/unified_diff_patcher/README.md

-Unified Diff Patcher may be helpful on Windows, which does not have a native `patch` utility, eg when you ask AIs such as Claude or ChatGPT to provide a .diff file for program updates - i.e. 'short' output vs a long fully updated source - hopefully extending time to AI chat limits reached.
+Unified Diff Patcher may be helpful on Windows, which does not have a native `patch` utility, eg when you ask AIs such as Claude or ChatGPT to provide a .diff file for program updates - i.e. 'short' output vs a long fully updated source - hopefully extending time to AI next chat limit reached.

 ---